-Base 1.8-liter four-cylinder engine; five-speed manual transmission and four-speed automatics remain; fuel-sipping CVT optional, but standard with LE Eco model.
+Base 1.8-liter four-cylinder; six-speed manual transmission and four-speed automatics remain; fuel-sipping CVT optional, but standard with LE Eco model.

-For a small car, the Corolla has some big numbers to brag about.
-Like the fact that in 47 years Toyota has sold more than 40 million of them and currently operates 16 factories worldwide that ship Corollas to 154 countries.
-The all-new 11th-generation North American version comes on strong with a bit more style — especially from the windshield forward — than its broad base of customers are used to seeing.
-Nothing too radical, mind you, but just enough design drama to create some politely muffled ooh’s and ah’s.
-Where the new Corolla shines, however, is in passenger accommodations and comfort.
-The car has grown about four inches in overall length and in distance between the front and rear wheels.
+In 48 years, Toyota has sold more than 40 million Corollas and currently operates 16 factories worldwide that ship them to 154 countries.
+The 11th-generation North American version, released for 2014, has much more style — especially from the windshield forward — than its broad base of customers are used to seeing.
+The car grew about four inches in overall length and in distance between the front and rear wheels.
 In addition a slightly wider cabin also contributes to more passenger space.
-Interior styling has also improved, but in a conservative way that differs from more daring competitors.
+Interior styling was also improved, but in a conservative way that differs from more daring competitors.
 Likewise, engine choices eschew anything performance-related.
 A 132-horsepower four-cylinder carries over from the previous generation and is connected to a six-speed manual transmission.
-A four-speed automatic is optional for the base L, while a new continuously variable unit (CVT) is optional for the LE and S, but standard for the new LE Eco.
+A four-speed automatic is optional for the base L, while a continuously variable unit (CVT) is optional for the LE and S, but standard for the LE Eco.
 To reduce that “rubber-band” sensation of varying engine speed that’s prevalent with many CVT applications, Toyota’s engineers added seven artificial shift points that function automatically (or can be controlled through available steering-column-mounted paddle shifters) to simulate the action of a regular automatic transmission.
 The LE Eco is also equipped with a 140-horsepower version of the 1.8 that’s rated at 30 mpg in the city and 42 on the highway, compared to the base 1.8’s 29/38 numbers (with the CVT).
 Aside from a more efficient engine with special variable valve timing, those figures are achieved with the help of underbody panels that improve the car’s aerodynamics (and reduce highway-speed fuel consumption).
-As before, entry-level Corollas come with air conditioning and basic comfort items, but likely more popular will be the LE that includes climate and cruise control touch-screen audio communications interface plus a backup camera.
+Entry-level Corollas come with air conditioning and basic comfort items, but likely more popular will be the LE that includes climate and cruise control touch-screen audio communications interface plus a backup camera.
 “S” versions add sport bucket seats, sport suspension plus 17-inch wheels (16-inch rims are standard).
+For 2015, all but the base L can be equipped with a new Premium trim, which adds a power moonroof, smart key, and the Entune display audio and navigation included.
 Of course a wide assortment of comfort, communications and crash-mitigating safety options are offered for each model.